AmineGoumhand1/MyBlogs/src/content/posts/forensics-ctf-tools.md

 [Image source](https://www.pxfuel.com/en/query?q=digital+forensics)
 ![Image Cover](/favicon/Intro2.jpg)

-Hey Everyone, I'm happy to introduce you this blog about some interesting tools used in CTF-based challenges and also real cases DFIR analysis, So lets get this
+Hey Everyone, I'm happy to introduce you this blog about some interesting tools used in CTF-based challenges and also real cases DFIR analysis, So lets get this.

 ## Introduction to DFIR